Other opportunities

 Agnese Bankava

-PwC Head of Risk Management Services
+Risk Management Services Leader, PwC Latvia

 The International Internal Audit Standards Board has been working for several years to update and improve the current international standards for the professional practice of internal auditing to promote the profession’s evolution and internal audit quality and to provide added support for internal audit functions facing ever-changing external and internal risks.
 This work resulted in the updated and improved international internal audit practice standards being published on 9 January 2024 and coming into force on 9 January 2025.
 This year, all internal audit functions have time to assess their compliance with the new standards’ requirements and to identify any necessary improvements.
 We believe this is a great opportunity to make long-term changes to your internal audit function and help it provide even more significant support in achieving your organisation’s goals.